 Root planing treatment to smooth the surface of the root, thus discouraging any further buildup of tartar and bacterial endotoxin.

-Dr. Alina Drosu, General Dentist and Dr. Mona Khodabakhsh, General Dentist may recommend using topical or oral antibiotics to help reduce bacterial infection of the gums.
-Topical antibiotics may include antibiotic mouth rinses or gels containing antibiotics which are used directly after a deep cleaning.
+Dr. Alina Drosu, General Dentist may recommend using topical or oral antibiotics to help reduce bacterial infection of the gums.
+Topical antibiotics may include antibiotic mouth rinses or gels containing antibiotics that are used directly after a deep cleaning.
 The use of oral antibiotics may be necessary to eliminate this infection-causing bacterium completely.